How to sleep in the heat when it's too hot outside

 “Use a mattress and pillow that wicks away heat and sweat.
 In general, spring and hybrid mattresses are better at this than foam ones, and pillows should be made from breathable materials.
 If you’re going to upgrade your mattress or pillows, get ones with a free trial period,” says Dr Potter.

 And whatever you do, avoid traditional memory foam mattresses.
-“These are known to come with real heat problems,” says sleep technology expert for Dormeo (opens in new tab), Phil Lawlor.
+“These are known to come with real heat problems,” says Phil Lawlor, a sleep technology expert and mattress designer.
 “There’s nowhere for your body heat to escape to and no ventilation.
 Mattresses with open structured memory foam springs have been proven to make the mattress eight times more breathable than other mattresses,” he says.

-“So if you are a hot sleeper, or just find it hard to get to sleep during summer months, this is really something you should consider.”
+“So if you are a hot sleeper, or just find it hard to get to sleep during summer months, this is really something you should consider," says Lawlor, who is also the sleep technology expert for Dormeo.

-8. Swap in sweat-wicking sheets
+11. Swap in sweat-wicking sheets

-When it comes to your bed sheets and knowing how to sleep in the heat, eucalyptus wood, bamboo or silk are the best ones, explains James Higgins, sleep specialist, founder, and CEO of Ethical Bedding (opens in new tab).
-“When you become too hot, it can disturb your sleeping patterns and make you feel drowsy, so it’s important to pick a fabric which is body regulating,” he says.
-“Avoid cotton, as this tends to retain moisture and heat.”
+When it comes to your bed sheets and knowing how to sleep in the heat, eucalyptus wood, bamboo or silk are the best ones, explains Lawlor.
+“When you become too hot, it can disturb your sleeping patterns and make you feel drowsy, so it’s important to pick a fabric which is body regulating.
+Avoid cotton, as this tends to retain moisture and heat.”

-9. Sleep on the floor
+12. Sleep on the floor

 He suggests that sleeping downstairs if your bedroom is on the upper floor is a good idea, or just moving your mattress onto the floor.
 "It's likely to be cooler and potentially more comfortable."

-10. Use a fan - with a bowl of ice in front of it
+13. Use a fan - with a bowl of ice in front of it

 This is a pretty obvious one, and while there are some reasons why sleeping with a fan on might actually be bad for you, it’s still a useful tool to help you cool down in the summer - especially if you put a bowl of ice in front of your fan.
 Doing so will enable the fan to blow cold air around the room and onto your bed, instead of blowing warm air around.
-Just make sure the ice piles above the rim of the bowl, otherwise it won't work.
+Just make sure the ice piles above the rim of the bowl, otherwise, it won't work.

 Where you put it in your bedroom could also make all the difference, suggests Dr Potter.
 “A small bedside one aimed at the torso tends to work well,” he says, stressing the importance of keeping the fan close to you to feel its benefits.

-11. Keep your bedroom dark
+15. Keep your bedroom dark

 It’s tempting to throw open the curtains if it’s sunny outside, but letting light into your bedroom in the mornings could make it harder for you to sleep at night.